ibm-cloud-docs/Cloudant/offerings/pricing.md

 20 GB of storage, the display shows 0 GB since you have not gone over the limit.

-## {{site.data.keyword.cloud_notm}} Usage Dashboard
+What data displays in the {{site.data.keyword.cloud_notm}} Usage Dashboard

 In the usage dashboard, you see the number of lookups, queries, and writes used, as well as the cost, for example:

+IBM Cloud Usage dashboard screenshot

-This view calculates the usage accrued for the month, and only shows the cost for the month to date.
+This view displays the usage accrued for the month, and only shows the cost for the month to date.
 The Estimated Total reflects the bill up to this date for this month.
 At the end of the month, you can see the average capacity for the month, which is your total monthly bill.